yangminz/cs-notes/network/computer-networking-a-top-down-approach.md

 RFC 5681:

-1. When: Arrival of in-order segment with expected sequence number.
+**When**: Arrival of in-order segment with expected sequence number.
 All data up to expected sequence number already acknowledged.

-Receiver: Delayed ACK.
+**Receiver**: Delayed ACK.
 Wait up to 500 msec for arrival of another in-order segment.
 If next in-order segment does not arrive in this interval, send an ACK.

-2. When: Arrival of in-order segment with expected sequence number.
+**When**: Arrival of in-order segment with expected sequence number.
 One other in-order segment waiting for ACK transmission.

-Receiver: Immediately send single cumulative ACK, ACKing both in-order segments.
+**Receiver**: Immediately send single cumulative ACK, ACKing both in-order segments.

-3. When: Arrival of out-of-order segment with higher-than-expected sequence number.
+**When**: Arrival of out-of-order segment with higher-than-expected sequence number.
 Gap detected.

-Receiver: Immediately send duplicate ACK, indicating sequence number of next expected byte (which is the lower end of the gap).
+**Receiver**: Immediately send duplicate ACK, indicating sequence number of next expected byte (which is the lower end of the gap).

-4. When: Arrival of segment that partially or completely fills in gap in received data.
+**When**: Arrival of segment that partially or completely fills in gap in received data.

-Receiver: Immediately send ACK, provided that segment starts at the lower end of gap.
+**Receiver**: Immediately send ACK, provided that segment starts at the lower end of gap.

 When receiver finds a missing segment (`[A+1,B-1]`) in the data stream, receiver send the ACK for the last in-order byte of data (`A`):